GetRD/academic-file-converter/README.md

 Open your Terminal or Command Prompt app and install the Academic CLI tool:

     pip3 install -U academic

-Alternatively, install Academic CLI v0.5.1 if you do not wish to install Hugo on your computer:

-    pip3 install academic==0.5.1

-Or, help test the lastest development version:
+Or, help test the latest development version:

     pip3 install -U git+https://github.com/wowchemy/hugo-academic-cli.git

 ## Usage

+Download references from your reference manager, such as Zotero, in the Bibtex format.

-Use the `cd` command to navigate to your website folder in the terminal:
+Use the `cd` command to navigate to the folder containing your Bibtex file:

-    cd <MY_WEBSITE_FOLDER>
+    cd <MY_BIBTEX_FOLDER>

-**Help:**

-    academic

 **Import publications:**